 • Anaerobic overtraining

-Although “overtraining” and “fatigue” kind of just get lumped into the same category by most people and gets a sticker slapped on it that says “increased cortisol, blah blah blah”.
-These sources of fatigue actually have different components to them and should be addressed accordingly.
+Although “over-training” and “fatigue” kind of just get lumped into the same category by most people and gets a sticker slapped on it that says “increased cortisol, blah blah blah”.
+These sources of fatigue actually have completely different components to them and should be addressed accordingly.